 Overthinking can steal joy away from situations.
 By overthinking you could be taking something good and making it negative.
 Or you could be taking something just okay and making it worse than it really is.

 It’s okay to think about things and make good decisions but limit yourself.
 Think of a couple of options and then move on.
 If you make the wrong decisions, it’s okay.
 Learn from it and move on.
 Also what may seem like a bad choice might or a bad outcome might not really be that bad once we gain some perspective.

 Do you lie awake at night thinking about all of the mistakes you’ve ever made in your life?
 Do you think about what you should have done and what could be if you had decided differently?

 Rehashing your past mistakes creates negative feelings of shame or guilt.
 The act of reflection in itself isn’t negative.
 But it can become a problem when you wallow in your mistakes instead of learning from them.

 Move on from your past mistakes by identifying them and learning from them.
 Forgive yourself and try not to make the same mistake again.

 Do Things That Make You Happy

 It is easier to overcome negative thinking when you are spending time doing things that make you happy.
 Make sure to take some time for self-care and activities that you enjoy, even if it is just a few minutes at a time.
 Be intentional with your hobbies and time.
 When you are doing something that makes you happy, try to be more present.
-You want to fully experience the happiness.
+You want to fully experience happiness.
 If you choose to fill your time with positiveness, your mind will follow suit.